Nderim Nexhipi: Sports Director FK Kukësi

 After retiring from football in the summer of 2017 he worked as sport analyst at SuperSport Albania, and only after few months he got an offer to take over as a sports director with the current Champions in Albania FK Kukësi.

 International career

 He made his official debut with Macedonia on 14 December 2012, playing 75 minutes in a 4–1 away lose in a friendly match against Poland.
 That has his only cap for Macedonia, and, being an ethnic Albanian, he has awaken the interest of the Albanian Football Association to be part of Albania.
 Nexhipi has expressed his interest and has declared that he would make himself available should he receive a call-up.

+Personal life

+He is the son of former Macedonian footballer Mensur Nexhipi.